perty/springboot-security-6/Readme.md

 The first change was to use PostgreSQL instead of MySQL and running it in a Docker container.
 See [start_db.sh](start_db.sh) script for details.

+The changes are marked with version tags.
+This is so that you can understand it peace by peace.

 ## About the example

 The example has two entities, User and Product.